AiPEX-Lab/rppg_biases/README.md

 # Dataset

 The 'Data' folder contains the video data of subjects from India and Sierra Leone.
 As the participants have given permission for their de-indentified video data to be shared publicly, we generated 3 videos from the facial video of each subject.
-The 3 videos generated for each subject are described below and the corresponding regions on the face are shown in the accompanying figure.
+The 3 videos generated for each subject are described below and the corresponding regions (R1: Forehead, R2: Left Cheek, R3: Right Cheek) on the face are shown in the accompanying figure.

 1) Rectangular region of 60 x 30 pixels of the forehead
 2) Rectangular region of 25 x 25 pixels of the left cheek (the left of the viewer)